 Artiss’ warranty is also lacklustre.

 You get twelve months of coverage compared with 5-10 years from most other brands on this page.
-You definitely don’t get a 100-day trial, either.
+You don’t get a 100-day trial, either.

-Of course, context is important — you are paying about a quarter of the rivals’ price.
+Context is important — you are paying about a quarter of the rivals’ price.
 Mine lasted for over two years without missing a beat before I sold it.

 Last but not least – the Artiss’ max height is one of the lowest of all standing desks in Australia.
 At 117cm (single motor) or 120cm (dual motor), it will cater to short and regular-sized folks without issues.